GenericMappingTools/gmt/doc/rst/source/supplements/potential/gravprisms.rst

 .. _-S:

 **-S**\ *height*
-    Set the grid with the full seamount height, either to make prisms from or as required by **-H**.
+    Give name of grid with the full seamount heights, either for making prisms or as required by **-H**.

 .. _-T:

 **-T**\ *top*
-    Set the top grid surface for a layer we wish to make prisms for, or give a constant level.
+    Give name of the top surface grid for a layer we wish to fill with prisms, or give a constant *z*-level.

 .. |Add_-V| replace:: |Add_-V_links|
 .. include:: /explain_-V.rst_